alexpaul/Firebase-Security-Rules/README.md

 2. **allow** non-authenticated users can ONLY read from the `items` collection.
 3. **allow** create access to ONLY authenticated users and the item name has to be longer than 2 characters.
 4. **alllow** delete of an item ONLY to the person who created it.

+> More rules can be implemented above such as no delete of a person document, or only the account creator can delete a document.
+Rules provide robust security for your application so fully review business logic and use cases for your Firebase rules.

 ## Resources